-(Still fingering the wallet) When you have a wallet, you can pull it out of your hip pocket and show it to another man.
+[Still fingering the wallet.]
+When you have a wallet, you can pull it out of your hip pocket and show it to another man.
 He pulls out his; I pull out mine.
 He shows me his; I show him mine.
 See?
 Like just now.
 First thing you did was show me yours.
 All the stuff you got in here, just like the stuff I had in mine.
 You got cards, I had pictures.
 All bullshit.
 So another man would know how tough you are.
 Hey, George, I can tell you tough.
 White folks don't scare you now.
 You got cards, plenty cards.
 I remember when you didn't even have a wallet.
 You think that's why you was so scared to meddle some white girl, and why I wasn't?
 Black boy with a wallet, he has to have something in it.
-Don't he Carolyn?
-Roy?
-[The three cover their faces with young ones] What you got in your wallet, J.W.?
+Don't he Princess?
+Buck?
+What you got in your wallet, Major?
 One of them little Klan cards, right?

-Let me tell you something boy ...
+Let me tell you something boy...

-[EMMETT punches J.W. in the stomach, hard, then curbs himself from doing more, as if waiting to savor it later.
-J.W. is bent over breathless and in pain.
-GEORGE and EUSTACE put on young faces.]
+[EMMETT punches MAJOR in the stomach, hard, then curbs himself from doing more, as if waiting to savor it later.
+MAJOR is bent over breathless and in pain.]